Team1690/PC-Docs/README.md

 # Dev environemnt setup

-# Terms
+## Terms
  - Windows shell instances: (powershell/cmd) doesn't really matter which
  - WSL: a feature of Windows that allows developers to run a Linux environment without the need for a separate virtual machine
- - Fedora Remix: a linux distrobution
+ - Fedora Remix: a linux distribution
  - bash: the default shell fedora uses (equivalent to cmd/powershell on windows)

 ## Prequisites: